PhD, Community Psychology, Michigan State University (2002)

 Faculty Public Sociology & Community Engagement

-Jessica Goodkind studies the mental health of recently resettled refugees from around the world; she puts that expertise to work in New Mexico and around the country by advising both refugee organizations and resettlement agencies on how best to help refugees adapt to and become productive members of American society and how to create system and policy changes that support refugee well-being.
-Jessica also provides evaluation consultation to community-based organizations and tribal communities in New Mexico that are funded by the W.K.
-Kellogg Foundation to improve educational, economic, and health outcomes for vulnerable children.
+Jessica Goodkind studies the mental health of recently resettled refugees and immigrants from around the world; she puts that expertise to work in New Mexico and around the country by advising newcomer organizations and resettlement agencies on how best to build on the strengths of refugees and immigrants to promote their well-being and enable them to contribute their knowledge, skills and ideas to American society and how to create system and policy changes that support newcomer well-being.
+Jessica is also the Associate Vice Chancellor for Diversity Education at the UNM Health Sciences Center, a role in which she uses her expertise to develop and implement anti-racism and culturally effective health care curriculum for health professional students, faculty and staff.
+Finally, she is a Board Member of the Global Alliance for Behavioral Health and Social Justice and provides evaluation consultation to community-based organizations and tribal communities in New Mexico.

-Jessica is the director the Refugee Well-Being Project (RWP) at UNM, through which most of this research and outreach is run.
+Jessica is the director the Refugee Well-Being Project (RWP) at UNM, through which much of this research and outreach is run.
 For more information, go to the RWP website.